In this article, we are going to discuss 12 day Everest Base Camp Trek Itinerary.

 Altitude: 4410m for further acclimatization

-This is the second acclimatization day of this trekking journey.
-Since Dingboche village is 4000m above from the sea level it is essential for you to take a day rest in the same altitude range so that your body will acclimate in the atmospheric pressure and the level of oxygen there.
+This is the second acclimatization day of this 12 Day Everest Base Camp Trek journey.
+Since Dingboche village is 4000m above sea level it is essential for you to take a day rest in the same altitude range so that your body will acclimate to the atmospheric pressure and the level of oxygen there.
 Most of the trekkers or mountain climbers acclimate at this stop.
 Dingboche is in a remote area surrounded by the mountains.

-On this day you can take a tour in the village, the view of the village is amazing, the typical houses with stone bricks and tin roofs.
-You will love to get around the buckwheat, potatoes and barley field.
+On this day you can take a tour of the village, the view of the village is amazing, the typical houses with stone bricks and tin roofs.
+You will love to get around the buckwheat, potatoes, and barley field.
 You can see yaks, Himalayan goats, horses grazing in the ground.
 Or if you wish to hike on this day you can hike to Chhukung valley.
-You will be rewarded with the amazing view of the great Himalayas like Mount Makalu, Mount Lhotse, Mount Ama Dablam and others.
+You will be rewarded with an amazing view of the great Himalayas like Mount Makalu, Mount Lhotse, Mount Ama Dablam, and others.
 Overnight again at Dingboche.

 Day 07: Dingboche to Lobuche (4940m) (4 to 5 hours)